SharePoint

 Role of OT - Empower

-How has your life been affected by disability, illness or COVID-19?
+How has your life been affected by disability or illness?

 Mr Ali is a 60 year old gentleman who enjoys sports and led an active lifestyle.
 He participated in Tai Chi almost daily with his friends.
 He had a stroke that resulted in weakness in left arm and leg.